 Enterobius vermicularis also known as pinworm or threadworm or seatworm is a white roundworm parasite that has worldwide distribution.
-It affects persons of all ages and socioeconomic status.
-School aged and pre-school aged children are most commonly affected.
+It affects persons of all ages and socioeconomic statuses.
+School-aged and pre-school-aged children are most commonly affected.

-Adult female worm migrates out of the anus, usually at night, and deposits her eggs on the perianal area, the eggs are not commonly found in feces though they may occasionally found on the surface of stool specimen or on underclothing, pajamas, or sheets about 2 to 3 hours after falling asleep.
-Stool is not an appropriate specimen for the diagnosis of pinworm.
+Adult female worm migrates out of the anus, usually at night, and deposits her eggs on the perianal area, the eggs are not commonly found in feces though they may occasionally be found on the surface of stool specimens or on underclothing, pajamas, or sheets about 2 to 3 hours after falling asleep.
+The stool is not an appropriate specimen for the diagnosis of pinworm.

 Itching during the night in a child’s perianal area strongly suggests pinworm infection.
 Diagnosis is made by identifying the worm or its eggs.

 As the eggs are mostly deposited on the perianal area scotch tape preparation is used to isolate and identify the eggs of pinworm when suspected of pinworm infections.
 To increase the chance of finding pinworm eggs, the scotch tape preparation method should be done on three consecutive mornings.

 The clear-cellulose tape preparation is the most widely used procedure for the detection of human pinworm infections.
 Adult Enterobius vermicularis worms inhabit the large intestine and rectum; however, the eggs are not normally found in fecal material.
 During the period of extraintestinal migration, the adult female migrates out of the anal opening and deposits the eggs on the perianal skin, usually during the night.

 The eggs, and occasionally the adult female worms stick to the glued (sticky) surface of the cellulose tape.
 These cellulose tape preparations are submitted to the laboratory, where they are examined under a microscope.
 Commercial collection systems ‘pinworm paddles’ are also available.